ivanhb/jago/README.md

-# jago
-a Javascript Add-on for a fully Graph Outline definition
+## JAGO, a Javascript Application for a fully Graph Outline definition